 (b) The Certificate Holder shall not have legal title to any part of the Trust Property.
 The Certificate Holder shall be entitled to receive distributions with respect to their undivided ownership interest in the Trust only in accordance with Article V hereof.
 No transfer, by operation of law or otherwise, of any right, title or interest of the Certificate Holder in and to their ownership interest in the Trust Property shall operate to terminate this Agreement or the trusts hereunder or entitle any transferee to an accounting or to the transfer to it of legal title to any part of the Trust Property.

-.    (a)      The Owner Trustee shall, on the Closing Date, cause to be signed by an Authorized Officer and deliver for original issue Certificate having an aggregate Certificate Principal of    $100.
+.    (a)      The Owner Trustee shall, on the Closing Date, cause to be signed by an Authorized Officer and deliver for original issue the Certificate having an aggregate Certificate Principal of    $100.
 The aggregate Certificate Principal outstanding at any time may not exceed such amount, except as otherwise provided in Section 3.03 hereof.
-Certificate shall be issued in definitive registered form in the name of the Certificate Holder.
+The Certificate shall be issued in definitive registered form in the name of the Certificate Holder.

 (b) The Certificate shall be in substantially the form set forth as Exhibit B hereto, with such appropriate insertions, omissions, substitutions and other variations as are required or permitted by this Agreement and may have such marks of identification and such legends or endorsements placed thereon as may, consistently herewith, be determined by the Authorized Officers executing such Certificate, as evidenced by their execution of the Certificate.
 The Certificate shall be dated the date of its execution.